Aimdoc

 identify high-intent visitors → route to the right rep → book a meeting → run the demo later.

 In 2026, that’s increasingly not enough.
-Buyers want fast answers, the right next step, and a smooth handoff—whether that’s routing to a rep, triggering the right alerts, or (when it makes sense) getting a guided product experience in-session.
+Buyers want fast answers, the right next step, and a smooth handoff—whether that’s routing to a rep, triggering the right alerts, or carrying context into onboarding and activation.

 This is the core difference we’re educating:

 Qualified is built to optimize enterprise conversations, routing, and alerts.
-Aimdoc is built specifically for B2B SaaS to optimize the buyer experience end-to-end (chat, routing, alerts, and deeper product education).
+Aimdoc is built specifically for B2B SaaS to optimize the buyer experience end-to-end (chat, routing, alerts, and activation guidance).

 Quick decision

-- Choose Aimdoc if you’re B2B SaaS and you want to win on buyer experience: better in-session answers, routing + alerts, and guided product experiences (including early AI-led demos).
+• Choose Aimdoc if you’re B2B SaaS and you want to win on buyer experience: better in-session answers, routing + alerts, and a connected path from website engagement to product activation.

 Where they overlap